Skip to content

 ckan theme template analyze

-ckan theme template analyze _header.html _footer.html
+ckan theme template analyze header.html package/search.html

 ckan theme template analyze --relative-filename